 What is a social media risk management plan?

 According to the guidance, a good social media risk management plan should include the following key components:

 - Governance Structure.
-Use of social media should be overseen by the financial institution Board of Directors and senior management with a clear definition of roles, responsibilities, and goals for the social media strategy.
+The use of social media should be overseen by the financial institution's Board of Directors and senior management with a clear definition of roles, responsibilities, and goals for the social media strategy.

 - Policies and Procedures.
 Expectations should be set and compliance guidelines should be defined around the use and monitoring of social media.

 - Vendor Management.
 A process should exist to ensure third parties related to social media are selected and managed appropriately.